Cyle Larin: International career

 Larin was not named in manager Octavio Zambrano's initial Canada squad for the 2017 CONCACAF Gold Cup due to his recent charge for driving under the influence, but was named in the squad for the knockout stage.
 He started in the quarter-final against Jamaica at the University of Phoenix Stadium, and was substituted for Lucas Cavallini after 56 minutes of the 2–1 loss.

 Larin was named to the final 23-man squad for the 2019 CONCACAF Gold Cup on May 30, 2019.

 On March 25, 2021, Larin scored his first hat-trick with Canada, in a 5–1 win over Bermuda in the team's first 2022 World Cup qualifying match.
 He was called up for the 2021 CONCACAF Gold Cup on July 1.
 He scored the equalizer in the team's opening 4–1 win over Martinique and two goals in a victory by the same score over Haiti, as they reached the semi-finals; the brace in the latter game put him at 10 goals in 8 games in 2021.

 Larin tied Dwayne De Rosario's record for most goals for Canada (22) on November 16, 2021, scoring twice in a 2–1 home win over Mexico in 2022 World Cup qualifying, a team Canada had not beaten for 21 years.
-On January 30, 2022, he scored the opening goal of a 2–0 home win in a qualifier against the United States, surpassing De Rosario's record and became the all-time top goalscorer for Canada.
+On January 30, 2022, he scored the opening goal of a 2–0 home win in a qualifier against the United States, surpassing De Rosario's record and became the all-time top goalscorer for Canada, a record he held until November 2024 when Jonathan David surpassed him.
 On March 27, he opened the scoring in a 4–0 win over Jamaica as the Canadians made the World Cup for the first time since 1986.
-He finished the qualification campaign with 13 goals, the highest in the CONCACAF region.
+He finished the qualification campaign with 13 goals, the highest in the CONCACAF region and the second highest in the World Cup Qualification campaign overall.
 In November 2022, Larin was confirmed as part of the 26-man squad for the 2022 FIFA World Cup.

+In June 2023 Larin was called-up to the Canadian squad contesting the 2023 CONCACAF Nations League Finals.
+In June 2024, Larin was named to Canada's squad for the 2024 Copa América.